eslint/eslint/docs/rules/class-methods-use-this.md

 ### Exceptions

 ```
-"class-methods-use-this": [<enabled>, { "exceptMethods": [<...exceptions>] }]
+"class-methods-use-this": [<enabled>, { "exceptMethods": [<...exceptions>], "useRegExp": <true or default:false> }]
 ```

-The `exceptMethods` option allows you to pass an array of method names (accept regex) for which you would like to ignore warnings.
+The `exceptMethods` option allows you to pass an array of method names for which you would like to ignore warnings.
 For example, you might have a spec from an external library that requires you to overwrite a method as a regular function (and not as a static method) and does not use `this` inside the function body.
 In this case, you can add that method to ignore in the warnings.

+The option `useRegExp` option enables the use of regex expressions.

 Examples of **incorrect** code for this rule when used without exceptMethods: